Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/content-transformers-renditions.md

 the pipeline transformer.

 ### Overriding a Local transform
-In the same way as it is possible combine Local transforms into pipelines, it is also possible to override a previously defined transform in a file in the _local.transform.pipeline.config.dir_ directory.
+In the same way as it is possible to combine Local transforms into pipelines, it is also possible to override a previously defined transform in a file in the _local.transform.pipeline.config.dir_ directory.
 The last definition read wins.
 The configuration from T-Engines or the Transform Service is initially read followed by files in this directory.
 Files are read in alphanumeric order.
 So _0100-basePipelines.json_ is read before _0200-a-cutdown-libreoffice.json_.
 The